shimming-toolbox/susceptibility-to-fieldmap-fft/README.md

 **Inputs**
 - input_file : path to the susceptibility distribution (NIfTI file)
 - output_file : path for the fieldmap (NIfTI file)
+- -b, buffer (optional, default=50 voxels): Value-padding the edges of the volume
+- -m, method (optional, default=edge): Method used for value-padding, see np.pad options

 **Output**
 The calculated fieldmap at the specified path.